 Video of Our Speakers

 We’ve had a great run of speakers at recent events.
 If you were unable to attend, you can now see what you missed.
 If you did attend, here are encore presentations for you to enjoy.
+Please SUBSCRIBE to our Youtube channel.
 Click here to view the videos.

-Join The Society of the Silurians!
+Join The Silurians Press Club!
 Veteran journalists.
 Attend luncheons talks with great speakers.
 Download an application by clicking on Join Now

 Around the Web